-The discernment articles on the provincial website are necessary reading for the proper understanding of discernment.
-Councils are encouraged to ask for the Holy Spirit's grace and to use practical and sensible judgement.
+The discernment articles on the provincial website are recommended reading.
+Councils are encouraged to ask the Holy Spirit's grace and to use their God-given common sense.

-The MC Council and the GID leadership discern candidates for admission to Formation I together.
+Early on, the MC Council and the GID leadership discern candidates for admission to Formation I together.
+The MC Council can hand this responsibility over to the GID leadership, once they have the skill and experience needed.

-As the MC Council and GID leadership discern together, areas to examine include: